-Silent film research has inspired some of Lucie’s quilts.
-The most significant silent film theme – and the subject of four projects and counting – is Admiral Lord Nelson, inspired by Maurice Elvey’s 1918 biographical film.
+Lucie Bea was awarded her PhD in 2018 for a thesis about the early career of British film director Maurice Elvey and that research has inspired some of her quilts.
+The most significant silent film theme – and the subject of four projects – is Admiral Lord Nelson, inspired by Maurice Elvey’s 1918 biographical film Nelson.
 The most ambitious of the Nelson projects is The Nelson Quilt, made up of 3,200 one inch squares and completely stitched by hand.
-Other projects include the Nelson’s Column Quilt and (work in progress) blocks for a Trafalgar project.
-These pieces don’t represent an interest in Nelson himself, but are inspired by Nelson’s place as a heroic figure in popular culture and the huge number of commemorative artefacts that started to be produced from the 1790s onwards.
+Other projects include the Nelson’s Column Quilt.
+These pieces are not the result of an interest in Nelson himself, but are inspired by in Elvey’s film, Nelson’s place in popular culture, and the huge number of commemorative artefacts that started to be produced from the 1790s onwards.

 Lucie lives in London with far too many books and more fabric than she can ever use.